blackoutcoder/JS_Testas/README.md

-# JS_Testas
-JavaScript galutinis testas.
+# JavaScript Examination in CodeAcademy.lt